Biblical Christology – Reference Guide On Who Jesus Is

 The essential humanity of the one mediator Jesus Christ

-Understanding the distinction between one God, the Father, and one Lord, Jesus Christ
+Understanding the distinction between the one God and Jesus Christ our Lord

 Jesus is the model for those who follow after him.
 Many descriptions of Jesus also apply to those who are in Christ.